PeculiarVentures/2key-ratchet/README.md

 ### Sessions

 The Double Ratchet protocol is session-oriented.
-Peers establish a `session` with each other, this is then used for all subsequent encrypt/decrypt operations.
+Peers establish a `session` with each other, this is then used for all subsequent exchanges.
 These sessions can remain open and be re-used since each message is encrypted with a new and unique cryptographic key.

 ## Instructions